- About Bay View

 - Sisters of Mercy

 - History of Our Logo

 - Press Kit

 The English Department at Bay View is here to help you develop a deep understanding of, and appreciation for, the richness of the written, spoken, and visual word.
 Together, we’ll accomplish our goals by reading, analyzing, discussing, and writing about a wide range of fiction and non-fiction, in print and on the screen, across all sorts of cultures.
 You’ll discover, compile, and use information appropriately and accurately.
 And when you graduate, you’ll be an articulate and cultured individual.

-The average tenure of the English Department faculty is 20 years.
-We’ve worked in the business sector and taught in public high schools, and have all either earned a master’s degree or completed course work beyond the bachelor’s degree.
+The average tenure of the English Department faculty is 12 years, while two members have been at Bay View for more than 20 years, we’ve worked in the business sector and taught in public high schools, and have all earned a master’s degree.
 In fact, one of us has earned her Juris Doctorate.

-The department includes a Religious Sister of Mercy and a Mercy Associate who is also a Bay View alumna.
-Three faculty members are writers and two are accomplished musicians.
-We serve the Bay View community as class advisors, literary magazine and yearbook moderators, and producer/director for Bay View Television.
+The department includes a Religious Sister of Mercy and a parent of two current Bay View students.
+Two faculty members are writers.
+We serve the Bay View community as class advisors, literary magazine, Mock Trial and yearbook moderators.

 Upon completion of the English curriculum, you’ll have mastered the skills needed to communicate both information and personal opinion, clearly, concisely, and completely.
 You’ll develop an appreciation for the diversity of literature and the moral perspective in reading and responding to literature.